united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 - Button bar
 - Inductive sensor

-*1. Connect sensors*
+*1st step: Connect sensors*

-With the help of Sensorconnect, sensors can be connected quickly and easily via an IO-Link gateway.
+With the help of [sensorconnect](https://docs.umh.app/docs/developers/factorycube-edge/sensorconnect/), sensors can be connected quickly and easily via an IO-Link gateway.
 The sensor values are automatically extracted from the software stack and made available via [MQTT](https://docs.umh.app/docs/concepts/mqtt/).

-TODO: Picture or illustration of how to connect sensors
+TODO: Picture or illustration of setup

-*2. Make the connected sensors visible to our system*
+*2nd step: Make the connected sensors visible to our system*

 The gateways to which sensors are connected are found by our microservice in the local network.
-For this purpose, the IP-range must be communicated to the microservice so that it can search for the gateway in the correct network and read out the sensors via it.
+For this purpose, the *IP-range* must be communicated to the microservice so that it can search for the gateway in the correct network and read out the sensors via it.

 To do this, there are two options.

-1. Option: Change the IP-range in the [development.yaml](https://www.umh.app/development.yaml) file, that you download.
+- Option 1: Change the IP-range in the [development.yaml](https://www.umh.app/development.yaml) file, that you download.
 In our example the IP of our factory-cube is `192.168.1.131`.
 Accordingly we change the IP-range to `192.168.1.0/24.`

-2. Option: Lens.
+- Option 2: Lens.
 In Lens you need to open your already set up cluster for your edge device.
 Then, as you can see in the picture, click on "Apps" in the left bar, then on "Releases and open "factorycube-edge" by clicking on it.

 {{< imgproc ip_range_lens_1 Fit "1200x1200" >}}{{< /imgproc >}}